Extracurricular Activities for your Child

 • How the activity would affect parenting time

-Parenting coordination does not permit one parent to:
+Within the scope of delegated authority, parenting coordination does not permit one parent to:

 • Act first and disclose later